idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/index.md

 ## Examples

-The [!ac](MOOSE) repository has a directory named `examples/` with several subdirectories.
+The [!ac](MOOSE) repository has a directory named `examples` with several subdirectories.
 Each subdirectory has code for a MOOSE-based application and input file(s) for running simulations.
-Each example can be used by running a binary that is first compiled by running `make` in the appliciable subdirectory.
+Each example can be used by running a binary that is first compiled by running `make` in the applicable subdirectory.
 The resulting application binary (named e.g. `ex01-opt`) is used to run input files.
 A guide explaining what each example demonstrates and how to use it is provided here: